 GLENDARUEL, COWAL PENINSULA, SCOTLAND

-ONE SPACE Open Week 2 – Woman, double room
+ONE SPACE Open Week 2 – Woman, twin room

 Learn hands-on skills as you join this bridge and castle conservation project and help save the historic bridge and other structures on the grounds of Dunans castle.

 Unique Bridge and Castle Conservation Experience in Scotland

 As long ago as 1590, cartographers noted a property on their maps called Dounens.
 This location became known as Dunans, and beginning around 1725, served as home to the Fletcher clan for over 200 years.
 Architect Andrew Kerr transformed the Dunans large manor house into a mock castle in 1864.
 Sadly, this unique and dramatic baronial house was largely destroyed by fire in 2001, leaving only the pre-Victorian west wing intact.

 Even more significant than the “castle” is the A-listed Dunans Bridge, designed and built by Thomas Telford in 1815.
 Although the bridge is similar to others constructed by Telford, the three arches, gargoyles and eight hexagonal piers, as well as its sheer height of 16 meters (52 feet), make it unique and of national importance.